Shevja/calendar-vue/README.md

 - Clicking on a specific date in the calendar will return the date in the "YYYY-MM-DD" format.
 - Switching between year, month, and day views.
 - Switch between year, month, and day.
-- Clicking on a specific date in the calendar returns the date in "YYYY-MM-DD" format. ***!not persisted on page reload***
+- Clicking on a specific date in the calendar returns the date in "YYYY-MM-DD" format.
 - Language toggle available (EN/RU) at the top left of the calendar.
-- Light and dark themes for the page with preferences saved on page reload.
+- Light and dark themes for the page with preferences saved on page reload. ***!This is the only parameter that is preserved when the page is reloaded***

 Vercel demo: https://calendar-vue-tau.vercel.app/